openstack/keystone/README.md

 # Keystone: OpenStack Identity Service

-Keystone is an identity service for [OpenStack](http://www.openstack.org).
+Keystone is a Python implementation of the [OpenStack](http://www.openstack.org) identity service API.

 This project aims to address the current use cases in Swift and Nova which are: